 Should Quebec’s coronavirus situation deteriorate, the province may have to implement so-called “vaccination passports” to forbid people who aren’t fully vaccinated against COVID-19 from accessing certain non-essential services, like restaurants and bars.

-Such passports would prevent the province from having to impose yet another blanket lockdown on non-essential services, allowing certain industries — like hospitality — to remain open, albeit only catering to those who are doubly vaccinated, the health minister explained.
+The health minister explained that such passports would prevent the province from having to impose yet another blanket lockdown on non-essential services, allowing certain industries — like hospitality — to remain open, albeit only catering to those who are doubly vaccinated.

 So what exactly would this mean for restaurants, bars, and other businesses deemed “high-risk activities”?
 Dubé assured that the legwork on their part would be “minimal,” with the establishments likely being given access to an app that would scan QR codes containing customers’ proof of vaccination.